-Francesco joined BNL in February 2020 for his post doctoral research project.
-He will focus on the behavioural characterisation of our novel AAV-vector based preclinical rodent model of Parkinson's disease, using behavioural, electrochemical and optogenetic techniques.
+Francesco joined BNL in February 2020 for his post-doctoral research project.
+He will focus on the characterization of our novel AAV-vector based preclinical rodent model of Parkinson's disease, using behavioural, electrochemical and optogenetic techniques.

 Giuseppe is conducting his MSc research with us in the 2020/21 semester.
 His research project will focus on disease modelleing and the assessment of Viral Vectors for transgene expression.